 A basic or regular furnished rental includes necessities like an oven, microwave, and refrigerator, and other comfortable living things like sofas, beds, dining room table, and chairs.
 It will not include bed sheets, towels, silverware, cookware, etc.

-A "turnkey" rental method will get you, tenants, faster.
+A "turnkey" rental will get you tenants faster.
 It will enable higher rent amounts compared to a basic furnished rental.
 Still, both are more attractive to tenants than renting out an unfurnished barebones rental.

 A great way to add value to a furnished rental property is to add luxury items like a television or additional kitchen appliances like a coffee maker or blender.
 For some great ideas on types of luxury items, you can add that won't break the bank, check out your market's local Air BnB listings and see what they include within their rentals.

-Wise Landlords who rent out furnished apartments know that quality furniture matters.
+Wise landlords who rent out furnished apartments know that quality furniture matters.
 High-quality furnishings outlive the tenants who rent from the apartment, room, or house in most cases.
 Providing quality furniture does not have to be expensive.

 When it comes to looking for high-quality furnishings like a sofa, for example, start with the frame.
 The sofa's frame is essential since it will support the person using it: the heavier the structure, the more robust the furniture.

 Fortunately, slipcovers make protecting your couches and chairs a no-brainer.
 Slipcovers not only look great, but they are also easy to clean and are aesthetically pleasing.
 What's more, you or your tenant can easily swap out a couch cover when the mood strikes, like for holiday decor or an open house.

-There are even slipcovers made to protect from pets, as well.
-At Miracle Sofa, we have a wide selection of styles and options sure to suit anyone!
+We even have slipcovers made to protect from pets, as well.
+At Miracle Sofa, we have a wide selection of styles and options sure to suit anyone's furniture slipcover needs!

 If you are a landlord, investing in slipcovers is a great way to showcase a furnished apartment and include it to make sure your furniture endures your tenants.

-Our slipcovers look fantastic in any living room and dining room.
+Our slipcovers look fantastic in any living room or dining room.
 They are great to use on futons in guest rooms, so they are perfect for protecting rentals' furniture.
 Our slipcovers are also machine washable to make clean up a breeze.

 To get the best experience with our slipcovers, check our sizing guide to make sure it fits perfectly.

 As a landlord who's renting out a furnished home, you'll need to learn innovative ways to make sure your furnished items last longer than the tenants who rent from you.
 There is no greater satisfaction than not having to worry about damage to your belongings.

 In addition to protecting your furniture, we hope you consider a Miracle Sofa for all of your future furnished rentals.